ScottKGregory/mamba/README.md

 go get github.com/scottkgregory/mamba
 ```

-2. Annotation your config struct using the config tag in the form `config:"default,Description"`.
+1. Annotation your config struct using the config tag in the form `config:"default, description, persistent, shorthand"`.
 Arrays, slices, and maps allow for setting default values via json.
+Any of these values can be omitted.
 ```go
 type Config struct {
 	Root   string   `config:"defaultRoot,The root directory to do a thing with"`